arungudelli/python.shiksha/content/en/library/built-in-functions/frozenset-built-in-function-in-python/index.md

 ---
-title: "python frozenset() function syntax,usage and examples"
+title: "Python frozenset() function syntax,usage and examples"
-description: "The 'frozenset()' function is a one of the built-in functions in python "
+description: "The 'frozenset()' function is a one of the built-in functions in Python "
 date: "2022-08-19T08:00:05+09:00"
 draft: false
 link: "frozenset() Built-in functions"